Bravehearts Leadership Team

-Below is our Senior Leadership Team, who, along with Bravehearts’ over 70 employees, are committed to seeing our Vision of making Australia the safest place in the world to raise a child a reality.
+Below is Bravehearts’ Leadership Team, who, along with over 85 employees, is committed to seeing our Vision of a world where people, communities and systems all work together to protect children from sexual abuse.

-Before joining Bravehearts in 2018, Alison spent more than 15 years with Southern Cross Austereo (SCA).
-She spent 6 years in a Senior Group Management role which oversaw SCA’s largest national revenue program across all of SCA’s media assets Australia-wide and internationally.
-In addition, Alison was responsible for all SCA’s training and development for sales staff network-wide.
+Before joining Bravehearts, Alison spent more than 15 years with Southern Cross Austereo (SCA).
+During this time Alison oversaw SCA’s largest national revenue program Australia-wide and internationally.

 Carol co-authored The Bravehearts Toolbox for Practitioners working with Child Sexual Assault (Australian Academic Press, 2011).
 She currently holds a position as Visiting Fellow in the School of Justice, Faculty of Law, at Queensland University of Technology and is a member of a number of working groups, including the Australian Centre to Counter Child Exploitation Research Working Group, the Twitter Trust and Safety Council (Australia) and the Australian Child Rights Taskforce.

 Her professional memberships include the Australian and New Zealand Society of Criminology, the International Society for the Prevention of Child Abuse and Neglect and the Child Protection Practitioners Association of Queensland.Read More

 Executive Assistant and National Grants ManagerJo Compagne

 Jo has worked for Bravehearts since 2006 and is the Executive Assistant to the CEO and National Grants Manager.
 She has been part of Bravehearts’ growth from a grassroots organisation to what it is today, an organisation strengthened by its collaborative and focused direction which has increased provision and accessibility of our services to vulnerable members of society.